YingHongTham/yinghongtham.github.io/_posts/2021-04-17-low-battery-notifications.md

 When my laptop's battery hits 5%, it makes a small beep sound.
-However, sometimes I would miss it if I happen to be away when it beeps.
+However, sometimes I would miss it if I happen to be away, or would plug the cable into a power outlet but forget that the other end is not plugged into my laptop...
 So I wrote a simple systemd service that beeps every 10 seconds after the battery drops below 10%.